xtendops-developers/developers/docs/project-onboarding.md

 ---
 id: project-onboarding
-title: Project Onboarding Guidelines
+title: Project Onboarding
-sidebar_label: Project Onboarding Guidelines
+sidebar_label: Project Onboarding
-slug: /documentations/project-onboarding
+slug: /project-onboarding
 ---

 A quick guide to project onboarding.
 Make sure to **finish** reading all of the following before proceeding to a project.